 Davidson Whaling Station Historic Site

 Davidson Whaling Station Historic Site was created in April 1986.
 It covers an area of 27ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Davidson Whaling Station Historic Site is located near Ben Boyd National Park, on the shores of the Kiah Inlet at Twofold Bay.
 Davidson Whaling Station was the longest-operating shore-based whaling station in Australia and the last of its type to close down.
 Protected today as an historic site, the station will give you a unique insight into the lives and industry of the 19th century whalers.